syncfusion-content/maui-docs/MAUI/TimePicker/getting-started.md

 ---
 layout: post
-title: Getting started with MAUI DatePicker control | Syncfusion
+title: Getting started with MAUI TimePicker control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI DatePicker (SfDatePicker) control and its basic features.
+description: Learn here all about getting started with Syncfusion .NET MAUI TimePicker (SfTimePicker) control and its basic features.
 platform: maui
 control: SfCalendar
 documentation: ug
 ---

-# Getting started with .NET MAUI DatePicker (SfDatePicker)
+# Getting started with .NET MAUI TimePicker (SfTimePicker)
-This section explains how to add the DatePicker control.
-This section covers only the basic features needed to get started with Syncfusion DatePicker.
+This section explains how to add the TimePicker control.
+This section covers only the basic features needed to get started with Syncfusion TimePicker.

-## Creating an application using the .NET MAUI DatePicker
+## Creating an application using the .NET MAUI TimePicker

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add `SfDatePicker` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Picker](https://www.nuget.org/packages/Syncfusion.Maui.Picker), and then install it.
+To add `SfTimePicker` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Picker](https://www.nuget.org/packages/Syncfusion.Maui.Picker), and then install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.Picker` in XAML or C# code.

-4. Initialize `SfDatePicker.`
+4. Initialize `SfTimePicker.`

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3 5" %}